isomerpages/moe-bendemeersec/_useful-information/Academic/Assessment Plan and Schedule.md

 </tbody>
 </table>
 <p>Note: WA1, WA2 and WA3 represent the WA typically in Terms 1, 2 and 3
 respectively.
-EOY Exam is in Term 4.</p>
+EOY Exam is in Term 4.
+For Sec 1 Art, there is no WA1 component and EOY Exam is 70%.</p>
 <hr>
 <p><strong><u>Secondary 1 and 2 Modular Subjects in Semester 1</u>&nbsp;</strong>
 <br><strong>(i.e., Secondary 1 Design &amp; Technology and Secondary 2 Food and Consumer Education)</strong>